cfug/flutter.cn/src/docs/development/ui/layout/adaptive-responsive.md

   构建方法会运行。

-**Use the [`MediaQuery.of()`][] method in your build functions** : This gives you the size, orientation, etc, of your current app.
+**Use the [`MediaQuery.of()`][] method in your build functions**
+<br> This gives you the size, orientation, etc, of your current app.
   This is more useful if you want to make decisions based on the complete context rather than on just the size of your particular widget.
 Again, if you use this, then your build function automatically